droren/codex-cli-wrapper/README.md

 ensure every command proposed by the LLM is actually executed.
 The wrapper works with both OpenAI hosted models and local providers such as [Ollama](https://ollama.ai).

+# NOTE !
+THIS IS MAINLY GENERATED CODE, DO NOT EXPECT IT TO WORK AT THIS TIME, EXPERIMENTING WITH GENERATION OF BASE CODE.

 ## Requirements
 You must have `codex-cli` installed and accessible in your environment.
 See the [official codex-cli repository](https://github.com/openai/codex) for